ACADEMIC INTEGRITY

 • Requiring the student to complete training about academic integrity (online or otherwise)

-Regardless of the type or severity of the academic misconduct, the instructor informs the student and the Academic Integrity Office of the decision and the disciplinary action by email.
+Regardless of the type or severity of the misconduct and of whether a disciplinary or restorative approach was chosen, the instructor must inform the student and the Academic Integrity Office of their decision in writing.
+Please see instructions for how to do so under IN THIS SECTION - Procedures - Suspected Violations - Procedure for faculty - Make a decision and determine further action on this website.
 If a student feels that academic misconduct did not occur, they have the right to request a review hearing.
 (You can learn more about review hearings in the Procedures segment of this website.)

 When a restorative conference, also known as a restorative circle, is used to address academic misconduct, a trained restorative conference facilitator supports the student and the instructor in choosing and agreeing upon appropriate consequences and a course of action.